Early Life & Education

 Professional & Voluntary Experience

 Mark is an attorney, community organizer and philanthropic leader.
 Currently licensed to practice law in New York, New Jersey and the District of Columbia, Mark works in private practice.
 Previously, he worked for the United States Small Business Administration as an Attorney Advisor in the Office of Capital Access, where he helped rebuild and strengthen American businesses and families impacted by the COVID-19 pandemic.
 Additionally, he worked for the New York State Office of the Attorney General, the United States Attorney's Office, and The United Nations Office of Internal Oversight Services.
-Prior to his legal career, Mark worked for Congressman Eliot Engel on Capitol Hill and served as a Fellow under Secretary Kenneth Salazar at the United States Department of the Interior.
+Prior to his legal career, Mark worked for Congressman Eliot Engel on Capitol Hill and served as a Fellow under Secretary Kenneth Salazar at the United States Department of the Interior during the Obama administration.

 In addition to his professional pursuits, Mark has spearheaded numerous philanthropic endeavors resulting in honors from elected officials at the local, state, and federal levels of government across America.
 As a result of his successes, from 2012 to 2017, he was selected to serve five-consecutive terms as a Commitment Mentor to the Clinton Global Initiative University where he provided students consultation on issue advocacy and project management in furtherance of their social endeavors.
 In 2013, Mark and his wife Ismini founded StayUNITED, a nationally recognized 501(c)(3) non-profit dedicated to supporting children and youth in New York, with a focus on improving access to education and promoting civic engagement.